Giacomo Puccini

 The newly-weds dream about а fiat of their own.

-Boris Koretsky and Sergey Glushkov enter the hall.
+Boris Koretsky and Sergei Glushkov enter the hall.
 Boris opens to his friend: he wants to find love.